21st June 2015

 Smedberg Lake (969) to Wilma Lake (987.2)

-The summer solstice coincides with world hike naked day.
+The summer solstice coincides with world hike naked day on the Pacific Crest Trail.
 I planned to hike naked for at least part of the day.
 Mosquitoes prevented me from starting the day naked so I planned to hike fully clothed till I found a relatively mosquito free section.

 Only 100 metres from camp I sighted Teflon.
 Turns out she was camping very close to us and neither of us knew it.
 While KC and I were sleeping next to the lake yesterday Teflon hiked past us.
 The three of us were reunited.
 Still no sign of Mr & Mrs Smith or Hummingbird.